yochaigal/cairn/wip/2e/core-rules.md

 - To create a hireling, roll 3d6 for each ability score, then give them 1d6 HP and a simple weapon (d6), then roll on the [**Character Creation**](/wip/2e/character-creation#character-creation-summary) tables to further flesh them out.
 - Hirelings cost between 1-3gp per day for the unskilled, or much more for highly specialized help.

-## Inventory Slots

-- Most items take up one slot, unless otherwise indicated.
-- _Petty_ items do not take up any slots. _Bulky_ items take up **two** slots.
-- A bag of coins worth less than 100gp is _petty_ and does not occupy a slot.

 ## Combat

 ### Rounds